-We have applied to the Nasdaq SmallCap Market to provide quotations for shares of our common stock and to the Boston Stock Exchange to list our shares.
+Our shares have been approved for listing on the Nasdaq SmallCap Market and the Boston Stock Exchange.
 However, our shares could be subsequently delisted, which would force us to list our shares on the OTC Bulletin Board or some other quotation medium, such as "pink sheets," depending upon our ability to meet the specific listing requirements of those quotation systems.
 As a result, an investor would find it more difficult to dispose of, or to obtain accurate quotations for, the price of our shares.
 Delisting may also reduce the visibility, liquidity and price of our common stock.